In the late 80s, Cinderella had triple-platinum hits in the US with their debut album Night Songs (1986) and follow-up, Long Cold Winter (1988).

 Night Songs was released a year after the Philadelphia group were discovered by Jon Bon Jovi and showcased a band whose sound embraced both the trashy glam-metal of LA bands Mötley Crüe and Ratt, but also a more thoughtful bluesy sound.

 They were major stars of the hair metal scene with their girly clothes, thumping hard rock songs like Gypsy Road, and a supreme power ballad in Don’t Know What You Got (Till It’s Gone).

 But Cinderella were not The Black Crowes.
 Their ‘rootsy’ vibe sounded hokey.
-And on the simplest level, the album just didn’t kick ass.
+And on the simplest level, the album didn’t kick ass.
+Cinderella had overreached.

 Vocals, guitar, keyboards, saxophone, harmonica